inetum-orleans/docker-devbox-ddb/docs/features/core.md

 - `project.name`: The name of the project
     - type: string
     - default: <the name of the project directory>
+- `required_version`: The minimal required ddb version for the project to work properly.
+If the required version is higher than the currently running one, ddb will stop working until it's updated.
+  - type: string
+  - default: null
+- `github_repository`: Github repository used to check new release of ddb.
+Should not be changed.
+  - type: string
+  - default: 'gfi-centre-ouest/docker-devbox-ddb'

 !!! example "Configuration"
     ```yaml